Where is the Martinborough Fair held

 Walk around and find out where your site is and assess any access issues.

 Where is the closest parking you can get to for your setup operations?

 Once you have evaluated your logistical options, park your car as close as you can to the site.
 If you are in the central park, you might be able to get down one of the paved accessways that lead to the atrium, and carry your stall gear to the site from there.
 Please move out as soon as you can to let others in.
 Note; Bring a hand truck or trolley with you for the purpose.

 Can you fit your proposed equipment on the site?
 If you think there will be issues, contact the Fair HQ (in the Fire Station) for resolution.

 Set up within your 6x3 boundary.
-If the marking out is innaccurate, please be patient and pragmatic.
+If the marking out is inaccurate, please be patient and pragmatic.
 Our volunteers do their best but are not always perfect.
 We can and will sort it out for you. the lines are there to guide - and if they were washed away in the night we all need to work together to get everyone sited.
 Don't just plonk yourself down in everyone's way.
 Get some advice from the roving site marshals (white coats/hi-viz vests and yellow caps)

 Running your stall